-Landmark performed the planning and site design services for the development of a new fire station facility for the construction of a new 20,260 square foot fire station on a 6.45-acre agriculture parcel in northwest Baltimore County.
-The Upperco VFC is the result of the combination of two fire companies in Baltimore County – Arcadia and Boring.
+Landmark performed the planning and site design services for the development of a new 20,260 square foot fire station facility on a 6.45-acre agriculture parcel in northwest Baltimore County.
+The Upperco Volunteer Fire Company is the result of the combination of two fire companies in Baltimore County – Arcadia and Boring Fire Companies.

-Since there are no public water and sewer facilities in the area surrounding this site, the project included the design of an on-site septic sewerage disposal system with a grinder pump, and a well.
-Stormwater management for this site involved the design of a series of micro-bioretention facilities to provide Environmental Site Design (ESD) to the Maximum Extent Practicable.
+Since there was no public water and sewer facilities in the area surrounding this site, the project included the design of an on-site septic sewerage disposal system with a grinder pump, and a well.
+Stormwater management involved the design of a series of micro-bioretention facilities to provide Environmental Site Design (ESD) to the Maximum Extent Practicable.

 The scope of work included site layout, stormwater management, grading, on-site sanitary disposal system (septic system), design for Landscape Plan and Forest Conservation Plan, and agency approvals.